 I hear you…

-“Whoa, this is really confusing and complicated.
+“Whoa, this is confusing and complicated.
 Isn't there an App?"

 Websites, published lists, and apps that report a product's gluten-free status are excellent tools to help narrow down product selection.
 Please do not use them as the sole means to determine the gluten-free status.

 Companies change product ingredients at will, generally without notice.
-Those changes will be reflected on the product's label.
+The product label will reflect any ingredient changes.
 Most companies will refer you to the ingredient list found on the product for the most up to date information.
 A published list (on paper or electronic form) is only as accurate as its most recent update.

 Reading the label.
 Finally!